eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-manage-connections.md

 ### Retrieve connection metrics

-This command returns the connection metrics showing how many messages have been successfully or failingly `conusmed`, `filtered`, `mapped`, `published`, `dropped`.
+This command returns the connection metrics showing how many messages have been successfully or failingly `consumed`, `filtered`, `mapped`, `published`, `dropped`.
 The metrics are collected and returned in different time intervals:
 * the last minute
 * the last hour